-With 350 acres of surrounding garden and woodland the hotel is dedicated to the country pursuits Falconry, Horse Riding, Archery, Shooting, Salmon Fishing, Tennis or Golfing – there really is an endless list of things to do.
-On the other hand if relaxation is your priority then the spa, which was voted the best in Ireland at the 2017 world spa awards, provides the perfect curative for weary travellers.
+With 350 acres of surrounding garden and woodland, the hotel is dedicated to the country pursuits Falconry, Horse Riding, Archery, Shooting, Salmon Fishing, Tennis or Golfing – there really is an endless list of things to do.
+On the other hand, if relaxation is your priority, the spa provides the perfect curative for weary travellers.

 The two AA Rosette Lake Room Restaurant uses the finest in Irish ingredients and has a lengthy wine list to match.
 The spa offers a refuge from the temperamental Irish weather.
 Taking inspiration from the natural environment it’s surrounded by, treatments use seaweed and saltwater from the County Kerry coastline and the pool even features a waterfall.

-Located 5km south of Ireland’s second city, the Maryborourgh Hotel and spa is in a prime location for St. Patrick’s day celebrations.
+Located 5km south of Ireland’s second city, the Maryborough Hotel and Spa is in a prime location for St. Patrick’s day celebrations.
 The city of Cork goes all out for the patron saint day complete with a parade and traditional Irish music that will bring the party spirit to the cosmopolitan city.

 The hotel itself has plenty to keep you occupied during your stay.
-Their concierge recommends teeing off at one of the county’s top golf courses – the nation’s favourite pastime.
-With Douglas Golf Club, Cork Golfclub and The Old Head all on your doorstep there is no excuse not to enjoy a round.
-Alternatively Gluckman and Crawford art galleries offer a more cultured way to spend an afternoon.
+Their concierge recommends teeing off at one of the country’s top golf courses – the nation’s favourite pastime.
+With Douglas Golf Club, Cork Golfclub and The Old Head all on your doorstep, there is no excuse not to enjoy a round.
+Alternatively, Gluckman and Crawford art galleries offer a more cultured way to spend an afternoon.

-The pool and spa feature floor to ceiling windows that look out over the ornate gardens and Castlemartyr’s 220 acres of grounds.
-The hotel staff pay exquisite attention to your every need and ensure you are constantly looked after.
-Dine in elegance in Francini’s or have a sophisticated afternoon tea in the bell Tower.
+The pool and spa feature floor-to-ceiling windows that look out over the ornate gardens and Castlemartyr’s 220 acres of grounds.
+The hotel staff pay exquisite attention to your every need and ensures you are constantly looked after.
+Dine in elegance in Chef Crepel’s Terre restaurant or have a sophisticated afternoon tea in the bell Tower.

-Castlemartyr has its own unique place in Irish history too, having been constructed by the Knights Templar in 1210.
-The Christian military force were led by Richard de Clare who was more commonly known by the nickname Strongbow.
+Castlemartyr has its own unique place in Irish history, having been constructed by the Knights Templar in 1210.
+The Christian military force was led by Richard de Clare who was more commonly known by the nickname Strongbow.